What type of change, physical or chemical, takes place in each of... | Channels for Pearson+

 Chemical Change

 A chemical change results in the formation of one or more new substances with different chemical properties.
-This type of change involves breaking and forming chemical bonds, which alters the molecular structure.
-Indicators of a chemical change include color change, gas production, or temperature change.
+This type of change involves breaking and forming chemical bonds, as seen in processes like combustion or rusting.
+Unlike physical changes, chemical changes are often irreversible under normal conditions.

 Recommended video: